 I saw a very nice recipe on BBC Food for what Tom Kerridge called Mediterranean Puff Pastry.
 It was from a series he made on losing weight.
+I have a slight variation on that as my Vegetable & Cheese Puff Pastry Tart.

 For my version, though, I didn’t want to waste any pastry by cutting it down to size.
 I was also not particularly concerned to make the tart with a view to weight loss.
 So I was able to make a larger tart and also to include more cheese for added flavour.